There is no need to destroy a vintage radio when fitting Bluetooth!

 I believe that a vintage radio should look like a vintage radio and sound like a vintage radio.
 When adding Bluetooth technology, I aim to retain authenticity.
 In order to achieve this, I use the radio’s original loud speaker and a mono amplifier.
 I don’t fit a stereo amplifier with two speakers because, firstly, early radios were mono and, secondly, there is no room for a second speaker.
 Fixing a second speaker to the back panel of a radio will not produce proper stereo sound, especially if the back of the radio is against a wall.

 I won’t make a hole in the back panel and fit a cheap Bluetooth module.
 The appearance of the back panel is as important as the appearance of the front of the radio.
 When looking at the radio, from any angle, it should appear original.
-Apart from the USB lead which plugs into a phone charger.
+The only tell-tale sign will be the USB lead which plugs into a phone charger.

 I fit Bluetooth technology to vintage radios, but I don’t destroy vintage radios in the process.
-Also, I won’t mix old and new technologies.
-In other words.
-I won’t connect Bluetooth circuitry to high voltage valve circuitry.
+Also, I won’t mix old and new technologies, in other words.
+I won’t connect Bluetooth technology to high voltage valve circuitry.

 Amazon Echo will work with the Bluetooth modification ‘Alexa, connect my speaker!’